Spiritual Habits Are Good Habits

 Cultivate Divine Values

 Another rewarding habit is to become sensitive to divine values.
-Divine values are predicated on spiritual realities and, therefore, are synonymous with spiritual values (see Four Divine Values).
+Divine values are predicated on spiritual realities and, therefore, are synonymous with spiritual values.
 Love is a divine value, as are goodness, truth, and beauty.
-Thoughtful meditation on just these four values of divinity will enhance your ability to evaluate yourself, your society, and your nation in the context of spiritual standards.
+Love is a divine value, as are goodness, truth, and beauty.
+Thoughtful meditation on just these four values of divinity enhances our ability to evaluate ourselves, our societies, and our nations in the context of spiritual standards.

-You become sensitive to divine values by looking for them, finding them, and then taking the time to integrate them into your daily life.
-Your devotion to these higher values becomes your paramount guide for improving moral behavior.
+We become sensitive to divine values by seeking them out, finding them, and then taking the time to integrate them into our daily lives.
+Our devotion to these higher values becomes our paramount guide for improving moral behavior.

 Another thing of divine value is personality, which includes personality relationships.
 Personality (the uniqueness that is us) is a gift of God and, as a consequence, we all have spirit potential—the potential to be eternally real.
-As persons, we are all valuable, we are all entitled children of God (see You Are a Special Creature).
+As persons, we are all valuable, we are all entitled children of God.

 The Urantia Book

 Our initial outlooks and basic values in life were largely determined in our youth when we were easily influenced by our families, friends, acquaintances, peers, and communities.
-But we can benefit spiritually by continuously reassessing our social environments in relation to our improving values and, if necessary, we can pick up and relocate to a healthier and happier milieu.
+But we can benefit spiritually by continuously reassessing our social environments in relation to our evolving values, and, if necessary, relocate to a healthier, happier milieu.

 Even our choice of entertainment can greatly affect our spiritual sensitivities.
-I recognize that this is a controversial topic, but it is hard to imagine that war games, zombie movies, and endless sci-fi dystopias can, in any way, encourage moral insights.
+This is a controversial topic, but it is hard to imagine that war games, zombie movies, and endless sci-fi dystopias can, in any way, encourage moral insights.
 In effect, these are disturbing states of virtual reality that cloud any sense of morality by normalizing hate, violence, and ugliness.

 Take the time to cultivate your sensitivity to divine values.
-Try to express them in your life by taking a compassionate, caring attitude.
+Express them in your life by taking a compassionate, caring attitude.
 Help others, discern truth, appreciate beauty, and affirm the inherent goodness of God residing in all humanity.

 By animal nature, we are all inclined to be selfish.
 The main exception in this regard is the protection that most animals, particularly females, give to their offspring.
 The same applies to humanity, as evinced by the selfless love that wise parents, both mothers and fathers, offer freely to their children.